How To Keep Eggs From Freezing In The Winter

 Nesting Box Insulation Options

-1. Straw – Straw works well but can be a bit hard and uncomfortable for the chickens.
+1. Straw – Straw works well for warmth, but can be a bit stiff and uncomfortable for hens.

-4. Combination – A combination will give you soft and warm, allowing you to make a cozy nest for your hens to lay in.
+4. Combination – Mixing hay, straw, and shavings gives a balance of softness and warmth, creating a cozy nest for your hens to lay in.

 Nesting boxes stuffed with fresh straw.
 A way to keep eggs from freezing in winter